donfarescobar/crud/README.md

 - POST   /api/data     - Create new data
 - PUT    /api/data/:id - Update data by ID
 - DELETE /api/data/:id - Delete data by ID

+This README.md provides a clear overview of your Hospital Web application, including its features, tech stack, setup instructions, and project structure.
+Feel free to customize it further based on your specific needs!